How I went from online book arbitrage skeptic to true believer.

 For those that don’t know, this is the practice of buying things online at one price, and reselling them elsewhere online at a higher price.
 It sounds so simple, and so appealing.

-Which is why I hated any mention of “online arbitrage.”
+This is why I hated any mention of “online arbitrage”

 Hated it.
 Rolled my eyes every time.